 Click here to translate this page to any language.

-Looking for a local, pick-your-own farm in Northern Rhode Island?
+Looking for a local, pick-your-own farm in The Roanoke Area and surrounding Western Virginia?
 Farms are open and safe!
-Scroll down this page and you will see the U-Pick farms in Northern Rhode Island,
+Scroll down this page and you will see the U-Pick farms in The Roanoke Area and surrounding Western Virginia,

 sorted by county.
 Those that offer organic or sustainably grown produce are identified by the words "organic" and/or "sustainable" in Green, next to their name